dsykes16/pgfib/README.md

 PgFib
 =====

-Fibonacci algorithm implemented server-side on Postgres with a REST API server powered by Go
+Fibonacci algorithm implemented server-side on Postgres with a web API server powered by Go

 All Fibonacci calculations and memoization is done in pure PL/pgSQL to take full advantage of Postgres and its performance capabilities.
 The upper-limit is Fib(4786) which, even with a cold cache, is amazingly performant.
 With the benefit of a warm cache, Fib(500) completes recursively in <0.01s.
 See performance benchmarks in the **Performance** section below.